IBM-Bluemix-Docs/StreamingAnalytics/connect_secure_gateway.md

 ![Java Test Mode](images/secure_gateway/JavaTestMode.png)

-### Step 4 – Create your Secure Gateway instance
+### Step 4 – Create your {{site.data.keyword.SecureGateway}} instance
 {: #create_secure_gateway_instance}

-Log into the [IBM Cloud web portal](https://console.bluemix.net/?cm_sp=dw-bluemix-_-streamsdev-_-devcenter) and create an instance of the Secure Gateway service from the [Secure Gateway catalog page](https://console.bluemix.net/catalog/services/secure-gateway/?cm_sp=dw-bluemix-_-streamsdev-_-devcenter).
+Log into the [IBM Cloud web portal](https://console.bluemix.net/?cm_sp=dw-bluemix-_-streamsdev-_-devcenter) and create an instance of the {{site.data.keyword.SecureGateway}} service from the [{{site.data.keyword.SecureGateway}} catalog page](https://cloud.ibm.com/catalog/services/secure-gateway).

 Because this tutorial uses two gateway destinations, it requires that you select the “Professional” price plan, which is not free.
-As stated at the beginning of this article, if you don’t have an immediate need to use Secure Gateway you can choose instead to just browse the instructions.
+As stated at the beginning of this article, if you don’t have an immediate need to use {{site.data.keyword.SecureGateway}} you can choose instead to just browse the instructions.
 {:note .note}

-After selecting the Professional price plan, press the “Create” button to create your Secure gateway instance.
+After selecting the Professional price plan, press the “Create” button to create your {{site.data.keyword.SecureGateway}} instance.

 ### Step 5 – Add a gateway
 {: #add_gateway}

-After creating your Secure Gateway instance in the previous step, your browser will display the Service Gateway Dashboard for your instance.
+After creating your {{site.data.keyword.SecureGateway}} instance in the previous step, your browser will display the Service Gateway Dashboard for your instance.
 Next,

 - Click on the “+” in the Add Gateway box near the bottom of the dashboard.
 - Enter “TCPSockets” for the name of your gateway.
 (Leave all the other inputs as their default.)